laravel/spark-docs/installation.md

     spark new project-name

 This command will create a new Laravel project in a directory matching the given `project-name`.
-Spark will then be installed into the project and configured automatically.
+Spark will then be automatically installed into the project and configured.

 > **Note:** Once the new Spark project has been created, you will need to migrate your new project's database using the `php artisan migrate` Artisan command.
 If you are not using Homestead, you will also need to update your `.env` file with your database credentials.